 As an introduction to the animal care sector, our courses could lead you into further study via internal progression or onto a degree in animal science, zoology, wildlife conservation or veterinary science.

 The practical skills and knowledge combined with our industry connections could lead you directly into working in areas such as veterinary practices, animal welfare organisations, zoos, pet and equestrian retail, kennel and cattery boarding establishments etc.

 What people say

 "This course has a very personal touch.
-The staff are very friendly and approachable and are always positive and enthusiastic about the content they teach, inspiring me to progress on to a BSc in Wildlife and Conservation after I finish my course."Matilda Parr, student currently studying Level 3 Advanced Technical Extended Diploma in Animal Management Year 2 🐇
+The staff are very friendly and approachable and are always positive and enthusiastic about the content they teach, inspiring me to progress on to a BSc in Wildlife and Conservation after I finish my course."Matilda Parr, studied Level 3 Advanced Technical Extended Diploma in Animal Management Year 2 🐇